franciscolopezsancho/akka-persistence-query-training/exercise_01_reading_from_journal/README.md

 # AKKA CQRS projections
-The gist of this exercises is to get familiar with event sourcing and projections through [akka persistence](https://doc.akka.io/docs/akka/current/typed/persistence.html)

-This assumes some familiarity with Akka Typed (at least what a Behavior is).
-And also a vague idea of what problem event sourcing and akka persistence try to solve.

-In a nutshell we could say that after having some persisted actor in a journal.
-We'd like to consume those events a form a view out of it.
-Generally we would use the name projection. e.g. We have multiple event on our Box entity, namely the elements that have been added, and we'd like to read all this event's and put them in a table so we can query directly how many items have this Box.

-This projection have two main benefits.
-We are not hitting the original journal so different queries, or reades can be done independently.
-And also defining the format of our projection we'll have an optimized view that align with an specific query with do not have to know before the fact.

-This exercises build upon some knowledge from [akka-persistence-training](https://github.com/franciscolopezsancho/akka-persistence-training/).
-An the code starts with essentially the same code that workshops ends with.

-Let's get started

-from the previous we assume tables have been created

-2. Let's add now a projection.
-First just print it.

-   a bit more of theory: A projection is a transformation from the Source that is the journal.
-   And when saying source here we use the streams semantics.
-AS Source -> flow -> Sink.
-So a projection is a stream.
-When querying the journal we will read the data as a stream.
-Here's a bit of info:  https://doc.akka.io/docs/akka/current/stream/stream-flows-and-basics.html
-   You'll basically need to things:
-   The jdbc connector to our mysql you will find in : https://doc.akka.io/docs/alpakka/current/index.html And the akka-persistence-jdbc to which implements an API to consume from a JDBCJournal.
-All you need to know is here https://doc.akka.io/docs/akka-persistence-jdbc/current/ .
+#### Before starting
+   This workshop is a continuation of [akka-persistance-training](link...)

+   In case you didn't have a look at it first I'll explain what we left off.

+   We created a `Box.scala` as an Akka-persistence-entity that accepted messages of the type 'ItemAdded'.
+The only thing we were doing with that entity was sending Commands of that type and getting back Accepted or Rejected.
+   Depending of whether the Box was already full or not.

+   So we'll start from there here and to test everything is fine we should be running the database that holds the events of the Box.
+Events that are saved in a table named journal.
+Without these test will fail.
+Will be enough to run `docker-compose up` from the docker folder and create the database and tables required.
+   You can find this info in application.conf and init-tables.sql

+#### A bit of understanding

+   A projection is a transformation of the journal.
+In this table you store all the history of all the persistence-entities, our boxes.
+And to replay history to see the current state of an specific Box part of those events we'll need to be read.
+   In our case the act of projecting the events to another store is through an Akka-Stream.
+It quite simple, just a query made to the table that will produce a Source we can consume in a stream fashion

+   Here's more info about streams if you feel curious:  https://doc.akka.io/docs/akka/current/stream/stream-flows-and-basics.html
+   But if you understood so far then don't worry about that.

+#### The task

-   The idea here is to consume events from the journal.
-This will be done createing a Source that comes from the appropriate akka-persistance-jdbc query you decide.
+   The idea then, is to consume events from the journal.
+This will be done creating a Source that comes from the appropriate akka-persistance-jdbc query you decide.
+Using that library you can find three kinds:
+      current[X] which is a bounded stream.
+      event[X] which is an unbounded stream.
+      [x]Ids which is just Ids, bounded or not

    I would recommend to retreive the Ids.
-It's all done for you though.
-You just need to pick which method from the library you want to use depending on what you want to retrieve.

-   The solution you can find it at the init of the next exercise
+The task would be to print them in the console when running the test.
+   I would care to create an specific class for this.
+We are just learning how to use the library so I'd just work on `ProjectionSpec`.